cue-lang/cue/doc/ref/spec.md

 sufficiently precise.
 Although I admit that references and cycles are still unclear to me. -->

-Like with the subsumption relation for basic prototypes, the subsumption relation for constraints determines the mutual placement of constraints within the partial order of all values.
+Like with the subsumption relation for basic values, the subsumption relation for constraints determines the mutual placement of constraints within the partial order of all values.